9184 Deputy General Manager, MTA

 Management experience working with senior level staff.

-Knowledge of public administration and financial principles and practices.
+Knowledge of the principles and practices of public administration and financial management.

 HOW TO APPLY: